SpriteLink/NIPAP/docs/install-unix.rst

 --------------------------
 The NIPAP web UI performs all operations through the NIPAP XML-RPC API served by nipapd, which means they do not need to be installed on the same machine.
-It is built on the Pylons web framework and requires Pylons version >= 1.0.
+It is built on the Flask web framework.

 You will find the source in nipap-www